 The first order of business was to start a State Certified Farmers Market to help bring recognition to the Agricultural Department and to demonstrate that agriculture is a viable industry.
 Adequate food supply is essential to survival, and bringing a reliable source of farm-direct produce to the High Desert was important to Santoro.

 For the first couple of years, club members volunteered, but by the third year Santoro was pretty much running the market herself.
 The following year, she became the sole owner, as she had been nurturing its growth and had a vision of where it needed grow.

-Remember, dollars spent locally are circulated within our community.
-And the health benefits are tangible, too.
+Remember, dollars spent locally are circulated within our community, not to mention the health benefits are tangible too.
 Produce grown nearby is ripened longer, offering has more nutritional value.
 Imported produce is usually picked hard and green, sprayed with chemicals to ripen it, and then shipped for three weeks!

 To help people develop a healthier relationship between mind, body and soul, the High Desert Farmers Market offers education and information that teaches how to shop for, store and cook fresh food.
 If food is just made available, people aren't going to benefit from it.
 They need to know how.

 Come and learn about recipes and ideas.
 Many of the farmers are happy to share simple handling tips and easy recipes ... just ask!